 Each lot shall only have one Building type, except as follows:

-A lot zoned for more than one subdistrict may have up to as many Building Types as the number of subdistricts the lot is zoned for.
+A lot zoned for more than one subdistrict may have up to as many Building types as the number of subdistricts the lot is zoned for.

 An accessory Building shall have the same Building type as its associated principal Building to the extent reasonably possible, and, otherwise, shall be designed to be architecturally cohesive with the principal Building to the greatest extent possible.

-The Permitting Authority may allow additional building types on a lot upon a showing by the Applicant that the deviation will not detract, aesthetically or practically, from the surrounding area, the subdistrict, or the BCOD as a whole.
+The Permitting Authority may allow additional Building Types on a lot upon a finding by the Permitting Authority that the deviation will not detract, aesthetically or practically, from the surrounding area, the subdistrict, or the BCOD as a whole.

 Table 5-1, Building Types General, describes Building types.
 A white box means the Building type is permitted in the indicated zone.
 A black box means the Building type is not permitted in the indicated zone.